 In brief, the INIT line can be used to drive the interrupt line on the controller.
 A suitably low priority level can be assigned to this interrupt to ensure that the controller spends sufficient time servicing its primary tasks.
-As previously described, the processor initiates Express configuration by pulling PROGRAM Low.
+As previously described, the processor initiates Express configuration by toggling PROGRAM Low.
 Once all the devices are clear, INIT goes High, requesting an interrupt of the controller.
-When the controller has no requests of higher priority than that of the SpartanXL device, it begins accessing configuration data from memory and writing them to the DIN input, bit-by-bit.
+When the controller has no requests of higher priority than that of the Spartan-XL device, it begins accessing configuration data from memory and writing them to the inputs (D0-D7) byte-by-byte.
 While the controller will break away from configuration to attend to any higher priority requests, as soon as these are complete, it will continue with configuration until the DONE signal, monitored at the interface register, goes High.

-When using interrupts, it is important to use a unique address for the SpartanXL device (or daisy chain).
+When using interrupts, it is important to use a unique address for the Spartan-XL device (or daisy chain).
 This avoids potential address conflicts when switching tasks.
 See the next section for how this is accomplished.